stellaservice/airbax/README.md

 ### Plug and Phoenix

-For examples on how to take advantage of Airbax in Plug-based applications (including Phoenix applications), have a look at the Rollbax's documentation: ["Using Rollbax in Plug-based applications" page in the documentation](http://hexdocs.pm/rollbax/using-rollbax-in-plug-based-applications.html).
+For examples on how to take advantage of Airbax in Plug-based applications (including Phoenix applications), have a look at the ["Using Airbax in Plug-based applications" page in the documentation](http://hexdocs.pm/airbax/using-airbax-in-plug-based-applications.html).

 ### Non-production reporting